Tiramisu-Compiler/tiramisu/README.md

 This will compile and run the code generator and then the wrapper.

 To view the output of a test pass the `--verbose` option to `ctest`.

-#### Run Benchmarks

-To run all the benchmarks, assuming you are in the build/ directory

-    make benchmarks

-To run only one benchmark (cvtcolor for example)

-    make run_benchmark_cvtcolor

-If you want to force the rebuild of a given benchmark, add -B option.

-    make -B run_benchmark_cvtcolor

-This will rebuild tiramisu, rebuild all the stage of code generation and run the benchmark.

-To add a given benchmark to the build system, add its name in the file `benchmarks/benchmark_list.txt`.

-#### Build Documentation

-To build documentation (doxygen required)

-    make doc